Wordle is our new drug

 “She’s much more methodical about it,” Simpson says of his wife’s technique.
 “She’s writing things down on a piece of paper while I’m throwing letters at the squares haphazardly.”
-Dawn also pays close attention to the rules, so she knew she could use the same letter more than once.
+Dawn also paid close attention to the rules, so she knew she could use the same letter more than once.
 Meanwhile, Simpson didn’t grasp this Wordle quirk until the day he missed “banal.”

 Wordle has ensnared the numbers people and the word people, the Scrabble obsessives and the Sudoku fans.
 It’s easier than the New York Times’s Spelling Bee; it’s free; and it’s one small thing that’s solvable when much else during a pandemic seems insurmountable.
 A quick timeout where the only variants that matter are those in your vocabulary.
 Predictably, players are sharing their scorecards — including how many tries it took — on social media.